Visiting to antenatal and postnatal wards

 - Maintain a 2 metre distance from staff

 - Wear a face mask covering their nose and mouth at all times – partners/relatives will be asked to leave the hospital building and won’t be able to attend the ultrasound scan if they refuse to do so.

 In our maternity scanning areas, you:

-- Must confirm you are free of COVID-19 symptoms before coming into the area
+- Must confirm you are free of Coronavirus (COVID-19) symptoms before coming into the area

 - Should maintain maximum distance from staff in the ultrasound room and waiting area

 - Must keep your face covering on – masks are available at all hospital entrances if you need one.

 If your partner refuses to wear a face covering they will be asked to leave the area but the scan will continue.
 If your partner is unable to wear a face covering they will be unable to join you for the scan.

 We ask you to be on time for your appointment so that we can have as few people in our waiting area as possible.
 If you are more than 10 minutes late, we may not be able to scan you on that day and will have to re-book your appointment for another day.

 - Only one birthing partner may accompany a pregnant person in established labour.
 A person’s birthing partner will be able to stay with them from the point of admission to the labour ward until after the birth of their baby until they are either transferred to a postnatal ward, or discharged home – whichever happens first.
 Birthing partners will sadly not be allowed on to the postnatal ward, unless there are exceptional/compassionate circumstances.